 By creating a personal workout plan, our experts will help you find your starting point to reach those goals.

-“It’s literally a plan you can take with you,” says Austin Johnson, an expert with Gold’s Gym’s Fitness Academy.
+“It’s literally a plan you can take with you,” says Austin Johnson, an expert Gold’s Gym Certified Personal Trainer.
 “You can wake up every morning and know exactly what kind of workout you’re doing that day.

 “The idea is to stay engaged with you in those 30 days to help you stick to working out so you’ll see results,” he says.